Areas of Violation

 - Deemed to be abandoned on university property

-- Any vehicle that has had the boot immobilizer in place in excess of 3 business days without the vehicle owner/operator coming forward
+- Any vehicle that has had the boot immobilizer in place in excess of three business days without the vehicle owner/operator coming forward

-To pay your Parking Fine please pay online or stop by the office in Woodburn 126.
+Or to pay your Parking Fine on campus, please stop by the office in Woodburn 126.